 Considerations about ice augers include the thickness of the ice, the size of the hole that you have to drill and how many holes you have to drill.
 No matter what kind of auger you choose, ensure that it is high-quality.
 It’s not worth spending time drilling holes or fixing a broken auger when you could be fishing.

 A hand powered auger is not recommended for thicker ice than 16 inches.
 This can make it very labor-intensive and time-consuming, even if the auger you are using is the best.
 You should consider buying a gas-powered auger if you are at this point.
 Don’t try to use a hand auger if the ice is more than two feet deep.
 Since over 60 years, Eskimo has been making reliable gas ice augers.
 Their Mako 43cc model is loved by fishers for its sharp blades and durability.
 They can also be easily replaced.

-Top 10 Best Black Friday Ice Auger Deals 2021
+Top 10 Best Black Friday Ice Auger Deals 2022

 The engine has a maximum speed of 9000 RPM which gives it the additional power to cut through the ice fast.
 Eskimo’s auger has a 5-year industry-leading warranty.
 The Mako is an excellent ice fishing auger, which starts quickly and is strong.
 Although its weight may be a problem for some ice fishermen, the Mako is one of your best investments in ice fishing gear.
 Drilling holes in ice is not the most enjoyable part of fishing on hard waters.
 You want the job to go smoothly and as quickly as possible.